astrophpeter/SFH-COSMOS/README.md

 ''starpy/''

 All analysis in this section was done with a modified version of starpy.
 The only place this code was changed was the filter specific part.
 Where filters where reaplced with the corrected filters for the COSMOS survey.
+This code was run on the Glamdring compute cluster, and the output saved to my account.

 ## Refernces